 Based in La Verne, California, the University of La Verne boasts several campuses across California.
 It also offers a selection of undergraduate and graduate degrees fully online.
 Only, students in select authorized states may enroll in La Verne’s online programs; students can check a La Verne’s list of authorized states to see whether their state qualifies.
 The school offers an accelerated bachelor of science in public administration online and on its campuses in Irvine, Bakersfield, Ontario, Victorville, Rio Hondo Community College, and Vandenberg Air Force Base.

 The PA major requires a minimum of 40 semester hours of coursework, including 28 semester hours of core requirements and 12 semester hours of electives.
 Core requirements include classes like management of change and conflict, policy–making process, and urban studies.
 Electives explore topics like business ethics, written business communication, and local government management.
 All students complete a senior project.

-University of La Verne is regionally accredited by the Senior College Commission of the Western Association of Schools and Colleges.
+University of La Verne is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 12. Point Park University